-Invited by Naantali Tourism Portal and Innastus, I spent three lovely days in a coastal town of Naantali that is often referred to as the sunniest place in Finland.
+Invited by Naantali Tourism Portal and Innastus, I spent three lovely days in Naantali that is often referred to as the sunniest place in Finland.
 You’ll find Naantali on the West Coast of Finland, very near the harbour city of Turku.
 You might have heard the name of this town already before as it’s the official home for Moomins!
-Yes, Naantali is the place where you can find the one and only Moominworld .
+Yes, Naantali is the place where you can find the world’s one and only Moominworld .

 Together with a bunch of other bloggers and photographers, we spent two tightly scheduled days getting familiar with the different sides of Naantali.
 After the official part of this blogging trip, I spent another 24 hours in Naantali on my own without pre-planned routes and schedules.